tartaruszen/MADAN/README.md

 ### Citing
-If you find *MADAN* useful for your research, please consider citing our following paper:
+If you find *MADAN* useful for your research, please consider citing our following paper.
+Bibtex:
 ```
 @inproceedings{madan-aaai20,
 author = {Gutiérrez-Gómez Leonardo, Bovet Alexandre and Delvenne Jean-Charles},